 To avoid gradient explosion, we can apply gradient clipping to restrict values of the gradient.

 Here, we use TensorFlow for coding.
 TensorFlow is an open source machine learning software from Google.
-In real life problem, Numpy is important in data preparation but people use a software package like TensorFlow to implement deep networks.
+In real life problems, Numpy is important in data preparation but people use a software package like TensorFlow to implement deep networks.

-Here we set the maxium clip norm to be 5.0.
+Here we set the maximum clip norm to be 5.0.

-If the gradient reaches above 5.0, the gradients are rescaled according to the ratio 5norm of the gradient5norm of the gradient.
+If the gradient exceeds 5.0, the gradients are rescaled according to the ratio 5norm of the gradient5norm of the gradient.
 (L2 norm is the length of the vector.)

 Classification

 A very important part of deep learning is classification.
-We mention face detection and object recognition before.
+We have mentioned face detection and object recognition before.
 These are classification problems asking the question: what is this?
-For example, for Android Pieter to safely walk in a street, he needs to learn what is a traffic light, is the pedestrian faceing him or not.
+For example, for Android Pieter to safely walk in a street, he needs to learn what is a traffic light, and is the pedestrian facing him or not.
 Classification applies to non-visual problems also.
-We classify whether an email is a spam, or approve/disapprove a loan etc…
+We classify whether an email is a spam or does it approve/disapprove a loan etc…

 Like solving regression problem using DL, we use a deep network to compute a value.
 In classification, we call this a score.
 We apply a classifier to convert the score to a probability value.
-To train the network, the training dataset provides the answers to the classification (like classify an image as a school bus/truck/airplane) which we call true label.
+To train the network, the training dataset provides the answers to the classification (like classifying an image as a school bus/truck/airplane) which we call true label.

 Logistic function (sigmoid function)

-A score compute by a network takes on any value.
-A classifier squashes it to a probabilty value between 0 and 1.
-For a “yes” or “no” type of prediction (the email is/is not a spamm, the drug test is positive/negative), we apply a logistic function (also called a sigmoid function) to the score value.
+A score computed by a network takes on any value.
+A classifier squashes it to a probability value between 0 and 1.
+For a “yes” or “no” type of prediction (the email is/is not a spam, the drug test is positive/negative), we apply a logistic function (also called a sigmoid function) to the score value.
 If the output probability is lower than 0.5, we predict “no”, otherwise we predict “yes”.

 p=σ(score)=11+e−scorep=σ(score)=11+e−score